syncfusion-content/blazor-docs/blazor/rating/templates.md

 ## Full template

-You can customize the appearance of the **rated** rating items by using the [FullTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_FullTemplate) tag directive.
-You can use the `FullTemplate` tag directive to specify a custom layout for the rated rating items, which can include any content you want.
+To customize the appearance of **rated** items in the Syncfusion Blazor rating component, you can use the [FullTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_FullTemplate) tag directive.
+This directive allows you to specify a custom layout for the rated items, which can include any content you desire.

 ```cshtml